kumuluz/kumuluzee-config/README.md

 **Configuring Consul**

-KumuluzEE Config Consul automatically connects to the local agent with no additional configuration required.
+By default, KumuluzEE Config Consul automatically connects to the local agent.
+This behaviour can be overridden by specifying agent URL with configuration key `kumuluzee.config.consul.agent`.

 **Configuration source priorities**